This post may contain affiliate links. Please read our disclosure policy.

 Tender, fresh Turkey Meatballs are smothered in a homemade Spicy Pineapple Barbecue Sauce.
 Full of sweet and spicy flavor, these meatballs will steal the show for sure when served as a party appetizer or as a dinner entree!

 I love to make meatballs from scratch.
-My kids like to get in on the action too.
+My kids like to get in on the action too, like when we make Turkey Meatball Soup.
 Frozen meatballs just never taste fresh, they get freezer burn and well, they just don’t taste as good.
 So we opt to make our meatballs from scratch ever time.
 Like this, and this.

 People don’t seem to like to make meatballs because they’re messy.
 I mean, who wants to throw their hands into a big bowl of squishy ground meat?
 Your kids do!!
 This is one of the best ways to get your kids involved in the kitchen – getting them to do those tasks that you just aren’t a fan of.
 My son loves getting messy so this is a perfect way to let him help.